TREVOR MATTEA

 Overview

-Prior to working for High Tech High, I taught at Stevenson PACT Elementary School, where my teaching partner and I primarily used the Tribes Learning Community curriculum to teach social-emotional learning.
-In my current position, our grade-level team continues to use that resource to inform our work.
-With students, I have developed success criteria for all classroom practices, including class meetings, and it is available here.
+Before working at High Tech High, I taught at Stevenson PACT Elementary School, where my teaching partner and I used the Tribes Learning Community curriculum to teach social-emotional learning.
+In my current role, our grade-level team continues to use this resource to guide our work.
+Together with my students, I’ve developed success criteria for all classroom practices, including class meetings, and you can find those criteria here.

-During the first week of school, I introduce students to each of the community agreements, which are designed to foster inclusion, influence, and community, and post them on the wall.
-In order to scaffold them during this process, I provide them with actions and sentence frames for each agreement, which I post alongside it.
+During the first week of school, I introduce students to our community agreements, which are designed to foster inclusion, influence, and a strong sense of community.
+I post these agreements on the wall and provide students with actions and sentence frames to help them understand and apply each one.

 Attentive Listening

-• Stop talking when someone else is talking
+• Stop talking when someone else is speaking.

-• Give non-verbal encouragement to the speaker Uh huh.
+• Give non-verbal encouragement to the speaker (e.g., nodding).

 Appreciations/No Put Downs